crystal-lang/rfcs/text/0015-time-monotonic.md

 # Reference-level explanation

+We introduce a new type that represents a reading of a monotonic nondecreasing clock for the purpose of measuring elapsed time or timing an event in the future.

+Instants are opaque value that can only be compared to one another.
+The only useful values are differences between readings, represented as `Time::Span`.

+Clock readings are guaranteed, barring [platform bugs], to be no less than any previous reading.

+The measurement itself is expected to be fast (low latency) and precise within nanosecond resolution.
+This means it might not provide the best available accuracy for long-term measurements.

+The clock is not guaranteed to be steady.
+Ticks of the underlying clock might vary in length.
+The clock may jump forwards or experience time dilation.
+But does not go backwards.

+The clock is expected to tick while the system is suspended.
+But this cannot be guaranteed on all platforms.

+The clock is only guaranteed to apply to the current process.
+In practice it is usually relative to system boot, so should be interchangeable between processes.
+But this is not guaranteed on all platforms.

+Monotonicity is expected, but cannot be strictly guaranteed due to OS or hardware bugs.

 The new type implements a subset of the API of `Time::Span` (and `Time`) retaining the same logic.
 Existing uses should continue to work as before, despite the type change.